Hudson Pacific Properties (NYSE:HPP) Updates Q3 2021 Earnings Guidance

 Hudson Pacific Properties (NYSE:HPP) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.470-$0.490 for the period.
 The company issued revenue guidance of -.Hudson Pacific Properties also updated its FY 2021 guidance to $1.900-$1.960 EPS.

-The firm also recently declared a quarterly dividend, which was paid on Monday, June 28th.
-Stockholders of record on Friday, June 18th were given a $0.25 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Monday, June 28th.
+Investors of record on Friday, June 18th were paid a dividend of $0.25 per share.
 The ex-dividend date of this dividend was Thursday, June 17th.
-This represents a $1.00 annualized dividend and a dividend yield of 3.75%.
-Hudson Pacific Properties’s payout ratio is presently 52.36%.
+This represents a $1.00 dividend on an annualized basis and a yield of 3.85%.
+Hudson Pacific Properties’s payout ratio is 52.36%.

 Hudson Pacific Properties Company Profile